ahkab/ahkab/doc/misc/A-Good-Idea.rst

 We have seen the above before... and that's not how our beloved microelectronic work should be.

-Circuit simulators are a tool.
+Circuit simulators are just a tool.
 An insidious one at it, as we may naively use them instead of our gray matter, blindly trusting our models or giving in to the temptation of manual, broken "optimization" fiddling, rather than as a verification tool, area where they truly excel.

-It doesn't help much that is often not so straightforward to debug a simulation, which brings us to:
+It doesn't help much that often neither it is straightforward to debug a simulation, nor it is clear what exactly the simulator is doing.

+Which brings us to:

 What we try to do here with ``ahkab``
 -------------------------------------